flyingfisch/flyingfisch.github.io/_posts/2015-05-17-using-rest-internally.md

 servers as a way to separate concerns, then why don't we do it between different sections of code on the same server?

-Using REST between different code blocks, but serialization seems a bit useless in my humble opinion, since it only seems to add complexity to the program.
+Using REST between different code blocks seems like a good idea, but serialization seems a bit useless in my humble opinion, since it only seems to add complexity to the program.

 I decided to write a little [proof-of-concept][2] for this program in Python.
-There is a module `rest.py` which currently contains one class, `CRUD`. `CRUD` has four built-in functions: `create()`, `read()`, `update()`, and `delete()`.
+There is a module `rest.py` which currently contains one class: `CRUD`. `CRUD` has four built-in functions: `create()`, `read()`, `update()`, and `delete()`.

 Here is the documentation for each of the built-in functions: